tetratorus/agent/README.md

 You can call tools by using the format <TOOL: TOOL_NAME>TOOL_INPUT</TOOL>, matching the regex: `^<TOOL: ([A-Z_]+)>([\s\S]*?)</TOOL>$`.
 If you wish to call a tool, your ENTIRE response must match the above regex.
 As such, only one tool may be called per response.
+Do not end the run until the user tells you to.

 - Available tools:
   - <TOOL: ASK_USER>question</TOOL>: Ask the user a question